david9991/plcc-plugin/README.md

 - EtherCAT/IO/Modbus mapping editor.
 - Simple real-time data visualization.
 - Supported targets:
-  - HCFA PLCs (R8A, R8C, Q5... with specific firmware)
-  - Linux (amd64)
+  - Linux (amd64: 'linux', aarch64: 'linux-arm64')
-  - WebAssembly
+  - WebAssembly (wasm32: 'wasm')
 - Edge Controller support:
-    - HCFA Q5 as Edge Controller (The firmware will be released soon)
     - Raspberry Pi 4B as Edge Controller (Only EtherCAT is supported at the moment)
 - A simple Testing Framework.
+- Accessing directly represented variables from third-party applications.
+- You can run control applications directly with Wasmtime, without the need for an Edge controller.

 ## Recommended color themes for the semantic highlighting feature:
 - Dark+ (default dark)